pmatiello/openai-api/README.md

 [OpenAI API reference](https://platform.openai.com/docs/api-reference) for details about the parameters required for these functions.

-Calls to the OpenAI API require a `credentials` parameter, which can be produced using the `me.pmatiello.openai-api.api/credentials` function.
+Calls to the OpenAI API require a `config` parameter, which can be produced using the `me.pmatiello.openai-api.api/config` function.
 A valid OpenAI API key is required as an argument.

 ### Example